FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 ![Synthesis](images/viv_009.png)

 * Any warnings or errors will be displayed in the `Messages` tab (bottom tab area).
 When you switch off the `Info` you will get a better overview over the warnings.
-There are warnings for every tool and when you select `Synthesis` you should see only one warning `[Synth 8-7080] Parallel synthesis criteria is not met
+There are warnings for every tool and when you select `Synthesis` you should see no warning for the current design.
-`, which means that the design is to small for a parallel synthesis.
 * When you later on write your own code then please check in the `Messages` tab that there are no incomplete sensitivity lists or latches caused by incomplete signal assignments.
 These are not errors, just warnings, i.e. your code will be implemented in hardware, but you may end up with hardware that does not work correctly.
 * In the _Flow Navigator_ under _Synthesis_ click on `Open Synthesized Design`.
 If you now click on `Schematic` in the _Flow Navigator_ under _Synthesis_, a window will appear with a schematic drawing of the implementation of your code in the target technology, as shown in the next image.